achleydavud/ai-chat-assistant-/README.md

-# Schipani AI Assistant 🤖 [WORK IN PROGRESS - NEEDS HELP!]
+# AI Chat Assistant 🤖 [WORK IN PROGRESS - NEEDS HELP!]

 ⚠️ **This project is currently buggy and needs contributors to help fix critical issues!**